+Unit - 3.
+Anagraphic and Social characteristics of Drug Users

+3.1.
+Gender

+3.2.
+Age

+3.3.
+Religiousness

+3.4.
+Single individuals/cohabitation

+3.5.
+Socio-economic level of family

+3.6.
+Residence patterns (urban/rural/urban)

+3.7.
+Educational levels

+3.8.
+Occupation

+3.9.
+Age at first use

+3.10.
+Type of drug use

+3.11.
+Reasons given as cause of first use

+3.12 Method of Intake

+3.13 Pattern of the Use

+3.14 Average Quantity and Cost

+3.15 Consequences on addict"s health(physical/psychic)

+Unit - 4.
+The International Legal Regime

 4.1.
+Analysis of the background, text and operation of the

+Single Convention on Narcotic Drugs, 1961, 1972.

 4.2.
+Analysis of the Convention on Psychotropic

+Substances, 1972.

 4.3.
+International collaboration in combating drug addiction

 4.4.
+The SAARC, and South-South Cooperation.

 4.5.
+Profile of international market for psychotropic

+Substances.

 Unit - 5.
-Analysis of the background, text and operation of the Single Convention on Narcotic Drugs, 1961, 1972.
-Analysis of the Convention on Psychotropic Substances, 1972.
-International collaboration in combating drug addiction The SAARC, and South-South Cooperation.
-Profile of international market for psychotropic Substances.
-The Indian Regulatory System onn - 5.
-The indian Regulatory bystem 5.1.
+The Indian Regulatory System

+5.1.
+Approaches to narcotic trafficking during colonial India.

 5.2.
-Approaches to narcotic trafficking during colonial India.
-Nationalist thought towards regulation of drug trafficking and usage.
+Nationalist thought towards regulation of drug trafficking

+and usage.

 5.3.
+The penal provisions (under the IPC and the Customs Act)

 5.4.
-The penal provisions (under the IPC and the Customs Act).
-India's role in the evolution of the two international Conventions.
+India srole in the evolution of the two international

+Conventions.

 5.5.
-Judicial approaches to sentencing in drug trafficking and abuse.
-5.6.
-The Narcotic Drugs and Psychotropic Substances Act, 1985.
+Judicial approaches to sentencing in drug trafficking

+5.6. and abuse.
+The Narcotic Drugs and Psychotropic Substances Act,

+1985.

 5.7.
 Patterns of resource investment in India: policing adjudication, treatment, aftercare and rehabilitation.

 Unit - 6.
-Human Rights Aspects 6.1.
-Deployment of marginalized people as carrier of narcotics.
+Human Rights Aspects

+6.1.
+Deployment of marginalized people as carrier of

+0.1. narcotics.

 6.2.
+The problem of juvenile drug use and legal approaches.

 6.3.
-The problem of juvenile drug use and legal approaches.
-Possibilities of misuse and abuse of investigative 6.4.
-Bail 6.5.
-The Problem of differential application of the Ugal Regimes, especially in relation to the resource less.
+Possibilities of misuse and abuse of investigative 2 :2

 Unit - 7.
+The Role of Community in Combating Drug Addiction Regimes, especially in relation to the resource less.
+6.5.
+The Problem of differential application of the Ugal 6.4.
+Bail prosecutory powers.

-The Role of Community in Combating Drug Addiction 7.1.
-Profile of Community initiatives in inhibition of dependence and addiction (e.g. de addiction & aftercare) 7.2.
-The role of educational systems.
+- Profile of Community initiatives in inhibition of 7.1. dependence and addiction (e.g. de addiction & aftercare)

+- The role of educational systems.
+7.2.

+- The role of medical profession.
 7.3.

-The role of medical profession.
+- The role of mass media.
 7.4.

-The role of mass media.
-7.5.
-7.6.
+- 7.5.
 Initiatives for compliance with regulatory systems.

+- 7.6.
 Law reform initiatives.